Es6-Javascript Named and Default Modules Guide with examples

 export default ModuleName // Export is declared with the export keyword

-Once the module is exported, It is ready to use in other modules using the import keyword.
-Here is a syntax for import keyword
+Once exported, the module becomes accessible for use in other modules through the import keyword.
+Here’s the syntax for the import keyword:

 import ModuleName from 'filepath without extension'.